Muntasir-Contractor/Stockish/README.md

 A quantitative research tool that automates stock data extraction from Yahoo Finance and leverages machine learning algorithms for predictive modeling of price behavior.

 ## 🧠 Overview
-QuantTicker is a Python-based application that scrapes real-time and historical stock data from **Yahoo Finance**, saves it as structured **CSV files**, and uses **machine learning models** to predict future stock prices.
+StockInsight-ML is a Python-based application that scrapes real-time and historical stock data from **Yahoo Finance**, saves it as structured **CSV files**, and uses **machine learning models** to predict future stock prices.

 This project is designed for data science and finance enthusiasts who want to explore **feature engineering**, **financial data extraction**, and **ML-based forecasting** — all in one pipeline.

 ---

 ## ⚙️ Features
-- 🔍 **Automated Web Scraping:** Fetches live and historical stock metrics (price, volume, PE ratio, etc.) from Yahoo Finance.
+- 🔍 **Fetches Live Stock Data:** Fetches live and historical stock metrics (price, volume, PE ratio, etc.) from Yahoo Finance.
 - 💾 **CSV Export:** Organizes scraped data into clean CSVs for reproducibility and analysis.
-- 🤖 **Machine Learning Prediction:** Uses models (e.g. Linear Regression, Random Forest, or LSTM) to predict future stock prices.
+- 🤖 **Machine Learning Prediction:** Uses models (e.g. Linear Regression, Random Forest, LSTM) to determine stock valuation.
 - 📊 **Data Visualization:** Generates trend graphs and performance metrics to evaluate prediction accuracy.
 - 🧩 **Modular Design:** Easy to extend with new data sources or ML algorithms.